Skip to content

 Traceability

-Lab diamonds are easier to trace due to the much shorter supply chain, also because they come with a nano-marking through a tiny engraving in the diamond.
+Lab diamonds are easier to trace due to the significantly shorter supply chain, also because they come with a nano-marking through a tiny engraving in the diamond.

 Value